aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-vsto/code-comparison-for-common-features/inserting-table/_index.md

 title: Inserting Table – Aspose.Words for .NET
 articleTitle: Inserting Table
 linktitle: Inserting Table
-description: "Aspose.Words for .NET allows you to insert a table into a document and modiffy it easily and fast instead of using VSTO."
+description: "Insert a table into a document and modiffy it easily and fast instead of using VSTO."
 type: docs
 weight: 80
 url: /net/inserting-table/